 Laurel Hogg obtained her J.D. from the University of Ottawa in 2015 and Bachelor of Arts degree in History and Political Science from Simon Fraser University in 2010.
-Laurel articled with the litigation firm Lenczner Slaght Royce Smith Griffiin LLP.
-Following her call to the Bar, Laurel returned to the firm as an Associate practicing in a broad range of civil litigation, including class actions, commercial, intellectual property, and professional liability matters.
-Prior to joining Lenczner Slaght, Laurel worked at the Federal Court of Canada and as a caseworker in the Criminal Division of the University of Ottawa Community Legal Aid.
+Laurel is a litigation lawyer at Blake, Cassels & Gryadon LLP with a focus on intellectual property law.
+She represents clients in a wide range of intellectual property matters in the life sciences and technology industries.
+Prior to joining Blakes, Laurel worked as an associate at a litigation boutique firm in Toronto, where she also summered and articled.
+Before that, she worked at the Federal Court of Canada and as a caseworker in the Criminal Division of the University of Ottawa Community Legal Aid.

 Jessie Lamont received her J.D. from Queen’s University Faculty of Law in 2015 and graduated with a B.A.
 (Honours) in History and Women’s Studies jointly from Dalhousie University and the University of King’s College in 2011.
 Jessie summered, articled, and began her career as a litigation associate at a full-service international law firm before she moved to Goddard Gamage LLP, where she practices in the areas of estate, power of attorney, and capacity litigation.
 While attending Queen’s Law, Jessie received several academic awards and was a volunteer with Pro Bono Students Canada and Queen’s Legal Aid, Events Co-Chair of the Queen’s Law Orientation, a peer counsellor for the Queen’s Happiness Project, and an Upper Year Buddy.
 In addition to her involvement with YWL, Jessie is also an Honorary Committee Member for the Person’s Day Event fundraiser for the Women’s Legal Education and Action Fund.